 I always wondered what it would be like to escape from Robben Island and swim to the shore.
 Curiosity drowned the cat.

-After reading Ryk Neethling’s book I was keen to take on a long swim.
-I heard about the Freedom swim and searched for pictures online.
-I found one of a participant with only one leg and thought if he can do it, then so can I. It only later occurred to me that his other leg might have been taken by a shark.
+After reading Ryk Neethling’s book I was keen for a swim.
+I heard about the Freedom swim and after seeing a picture online of a participant with just one leg, I thought if he can do it, then so can I. It only later occurred to me that his other leg might have been taken by a shark.

+Fast forward to the second weekend in May 2011.
 The Robben Island crossing on Saturday was cancelled due to dangerous conditions.
 It was replaced by a longer and colder swim the next day.
 The water temperature was down; and the distance was upped from 7.5kms to 9.3kms.
-I was 28 at the time (a decade younger than the average age) and it took me 4 hours to complete the swim (a far cry from 20min per km as in the pool).
+At 28, I was a decade younger than the average age and it took my 4 hours to complete the swim, a far cry from 15min per km as in the pool.

 This is how it happened.

 Little bit of history — the first Robben Island swim was recorded in 1909 when Henry Charteris Hooper swam 10km from Robben Island to the old Cape Town Harbour in just under 7 hours.
 Since then about 500 individuals (at the time of writing) have crossed to or from Robben Island and various points on the coast.
 More on cldsa.co.za.

 Despite the relatively short distances of 7-11km, Robben Island has become a challenge even to accomplished swimmers, mostly due to the cold water temperature (maybe 25% colder than the English Channel).
 It remains ideal for many swimmers worldwide, because of the physical challenge and the historical significance of the island.